cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 ## -1.
 Pause Windows Update until you finish the game (Optional):

-<span style="color: red;">Note:</span> Due to Denuvo DRM in the game, The DRM may block you from entering the game if many buyers do a Windows/Game update and launch the game after the update on the same day.
+<h3><span style="color: red;">Note:</span> Due to Denuvo DRM in the game, The DRM may block you from entering the game if many buyers do a Windows/Game update and launch the game after the update on the same day.
 So, to avoid the issue, disable Windows Update & Game Update until you finish the game, if possible.
 We will not force you to disable but that would be best if you do.
 You can ask us the game is crowded or not if you wish to update Windows/Game.
 You can do it byself in Windows Update setting or do it with the pauser we provide.
-Here the tutorial if you prefer to do with pauser:
+Here the tutorial if you prefer to do with pauser:</h3>

--1.1.
-Download the [Windows Update Pauser reg](https://cutt.ly/JU56Pif) file we gave:
+<h3>-1.1.
+Download the [Windows Update Pauser reg](https://cutt.ly/JU56Pif) file we gave:</h3>

 <img src="https://user-images.githubusercontent.com/91774682/226674300-84b87208-c457-4b0d-aa18-63060689f7f7.jpg" style="border: 2px solid red" />

--1.2.
-Run the file to pause Windows Update until 2099, you can resume it at Windows Update Setting in the future.
+<h3>-1.2.
+Run the file to pause Windows Update until 2099, you can resume it at Windows Update Setting in the future.</h3>

 <img src="https://user-images.githubusercontent.com/91774682/226674620-d7018f14-aa3d-4711-a096-32eb0d81c552.jpg" style="border: 2px solid red" />

 <img src="https://user-images.githubusercontent.com/91774682/226674691-0059fc29-cd72-47ec-b25c-641e414ef5d5.jpg" style="border: 2px solid red" />

--1.3.
-Done!
+<h3>-1.3.
+Done!</h3>

 <img src="https://user-images.githubusercontent.com/91774682/226675292-65485aac-c46c-47a7-bd9f-1694748e5261.jpg" style="border: 2px solid red" />

--1.4.
+<h3>-1.4.
 After you log in to the account we provide.
-Right click the game and go "**Properties...**" - "**Updates**", change "**AUTOMATIC UPDATES**" option to "**Only update this game when I launch it**" (<span style="color: red;">DO THIS AFTER YOU LOGIN THE ACCOUNT WE PROVIDE OR AFTER [STEP 4](https://gd.csmail.store/dv_new/#4-setup)</span>).
+Right click the game and go "**Properties...**" - "**Updates**", change "**AUTOMATIC UPDATES**" option to "**Only update this game when I launch it**" (<span style="color: red;">DO THIS AFTER YOU LOGIN THE ACCOUNT WE PROVIDE OR AFTER [STEP 4](https://gd.csmail.store/dv_new/#4-setup)</span>).</h3>

 <img src="https://user-images.githubusercontent.com/91774682/135749352-1903f1f8-1542-427c-86f2-58459f36b33e.jpg" style="border: 2px solid red" />

 <img src="https://user-images.githubusercontent.com/91774682/135763729-f86058ea-be97-4048-a19d-890498f63951.jpg" style="border: 2px solid red" />

-Note: When Steam force you to update the game after you setup and you decide not to update the game, launch it by the game main exe in the game folder.
+<h3>Note: When Steam force you to update the game after you setup and you decide not to update the game, launch it by the game main exe in the game folder.</h3>

 <img src="https://github.com/user-attachments/assets/42930ff1-9651-4ead-8c1f-c372c75029bf" style="border: 2px solid red" />
 <img src="https://github.com/user-attachments/assets/7f572edd-adaf-49d7-b89a-63c8ef9d3cfc" style="border: 2px solid red" />

 ## 0. Update your Steam Client to Steam Families Beta:

-0.1.
-Login your own Steam account, click "**Steam**" at Top-left corner, and go to setting. (<span style="color: red;">PLEASE DO IT IN UR OWN ACCOUNT</span>)
+<h3>0.1.
+Login your own Steam account, click "**Steam**" at Top-left corner, and go to setting. (<span style="color: red;">PLEASE DO IT IN UR OWN ACCOUNT</span>)</h3>

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/e9c9b46e-9b94-49a5-a1e3-30c5ba4fcea8" style="border: 2px solid red" />

-0.2.
+<h3>0.2.
 Go into "**Interface**" option and set your "**Client Beta Participation**" to "**Steam Families Beta**".
-(Don't worry, just update to Steam Familes Beta will not cause ur previous borrow invalid)
+(Don't worry, just update to Steam Familes Beta will not cause ur previous borrow invalid)</h3>

 <img src="https://github.com/user-attachments/assets/28e5fabc-b995-478f-b871-4085e8d0035f" style="border: 2px solid red" />

-0.3.
-Click "Restart Now".
+<h3>0.3.
+Click "Restart Now".</h3>

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/cfe75bbc-9d98-48ae-92d9-09a3c9925f3d" style="border: 2px solid red" />
 ## 1. [Download and install Steam](https://store.steampowered.com/about/).
 (Skip if you already installed):